fniessink/toisto/docs/software.md

 11. Change the grammatical mood of a concept between declarative, interrogative, and imperative mood.
 12. Change the polarity from affirmative to negative and vice versa.
 13. Change cardinal numbers into ordinal numbers and vice versa.

+Semantic quizzes:

 14. Give the antonym.
 15. Answer a question.
 16. Abbreviate a concept or give the full-form of the abbreviation.
+17. Put the words of a shuffled sentence in the right order.

 Except when asking the user to translate from the source language to the target language, quizzes only use the user's target language.